Jonathan S. Klarfeld

 - Co-Author (with Richard H. Cunningham), “What’s Pull-Thru Doing in My Relevant Product Market?
 Proper (and Improper) Market Definition in FTC v.
 LabCorp,” Antitrust Health Care Chronicle, Vol. 25/No. 1 (October 2011)

-- Panelist, American Bar Association Section of Antitrust Law, “Recent Developments in Health Care & Pharmaceuticals,” Washington, DC (May 2018)
+- Panelist, “Recent Developments in Health Care & Pharmaceuticals,” ABA Section of Antitrust Law, Health Care and Pharmaceuticals Committee (May 21, 2018)

 - Panelist, “Generic Drug Pricing – Are Consolidation or Cartels to Blame,” ABA Section of Antitrust Law, Pricing Conduct Committee, (November 18, 2016)